-PAUL REYNOLDS was appointed the President of the Company in August 2006 and the Chief Executive Officer of the Company in August 2007.
-He was previously the Chief Operating Officer of Canaccord Adams Limited; in that capacity, he was responsible for managing Canaccord's office in London, England and is very active in Canaccord's European investment banking operations.
-As of April 1, 2005, Mr. Reynolds was appointed Vice Chair, Head of Global Capital Markets, for the Canaccord group; in that capacity, he led Canaccord's Canaccord Adams division.
-Mr. Reynolds has over 24 years of experience in the securities industry beginning as a trader on the floor of the Vancouver Stock Exchange.
+Paul Reynolds was appointed the President of the Company in August 2006 and the Chief Executive Officer of the Company in August 2007.
+He was previously the Chief Operating Officer of Canaccord Genuity Limited; in that capacity, he was responsible for managing Canaccord's office in London, England and is very active in Canaccord's European investment banking operations.
+As of April 1, 2005, Mr. Reynolds was appointed Vice Chair, Head of Global Capital Markets, for the Canaccord group; in that capacity, he led Canaccord's capital markets division.
+Mr. Reynolds has over 25 years of experience in the securities industry beginning as a trader on the floor of the Vancouver Stock Exchange.
 He joined Canaccord in 1985.
 He worked as an Investment Advisor with Canaccord in Vancouver and specialized in financing emerging and developing companies in the technology and biotechnology sectors and largely focused on institutional clients principally in Europe.
-In 1999, he moved to London, England to become the President of Canaccord Adams Limited.
+In 1999, he moved to London, England to become the President of Canaccord Genuity Limited.
 He has been integral to the development of Canaccord's business in Europe and a primary contributor to the successful progress that Canaccord has made in positioning itself as an active participant in the European equity markets specializing in small to medium sized emerging companies.

-Mr. Reynolds is not a director of any public companies other than Canaccord Capital Inc. Mr. Reynolds attended eight of the nine meetings of the board of directors held between April 1, 2008 and May 19, 2009.
+Mr. Reynolds is not a director of any public companies other than Canaccord Financial Inc. Mr. Reynolds attended all of the nine meetings of the board of directors held between April 1, 2009 and May 18, 2010.

-MICHAEL WALKER, IL.D., is a Senior Fellow at The Fraser Institute and President of The Fraser Institute Foundation.
+Michael Walker, LL.D., is a Senior Fellow at The Fraser Institute and President of The Fraser Institute Foundation.
 From its inception in 1974, until September 2005, Michael Walker directed the activities of The Fraser Institute.
-Before that he taught at the University of Western Ontario and Carleton and was employed at the Bank of Canada and the Federal Department of Finance.
-He received his Ph.D. at the University of Western Ontario and his B.A. at St. Francis Xavier University.
+Before that he taught at the University of Western Ontario and Carleton University and was employed at the Bank of Canada and the Federal Department of Finance.
+He received his Ph.D. at the University of Western Ontario and his BA at St. Francis Xavier University.